tommaso-borgato/wildfly-clustering-reproducers/HOTROD_JDG/README.md

 The cache used by WildFly distributable web app is totally handled by a remote JDG cluster.

+> NOTE: You have to use Java 8 for this reproducer because of Infinispan Server

 You have two options here:

 1. L1 cache: maintain a copy of the entries in the remote JDG cluster, in `invalidation-near-cache` in every WildFly node: the so called L1 cache